joaomelo/balance/README.md

 # Wrapping up
 _What to expect?_

 The project has very limited ambitions.
 Although some bugs will undoubtedly come, there are not many more things to do as long as I can see.
 If you need any help, I'm glad to listen.
-Just contact me via [Twitter](https://twitter.com/joaomeloplus).
+Open an issue or contact me via [Twitter](https://twitter.com/joaomeloplus).

 🖖 Live long and prosper.